-- New COVID-19 strains or other pandemics impacting on the market for the Company's insurance products; - The invasion of Ukraine by Russia and subsequent war (of which some elements have already "emerged" as a risk) together with growing flashpoints in other parts of the world; - Increase in the level of cyber-attacks worldwide; and - Climate change risk impacting the level of claims on certain of the Company's products and underlying consumer behaviour in certain of the Company's target markets, acknowledging that aspects of climate change risk have already started to manifest and emerge as risks.
+- New virus strains or other pandemics impacting on the market for the Company's insurance products; - The global landscape which can be shaped by heightened economic uncertainty and geopolitical tensions.
+Ongoing conflicts in various regions, coupled with rising protectionist policies, continue to disrupt global supply chains, trade, and investment flow; - Increase in the level of cyber-attacks worldwide; and - Climate change risk impacting the level of claims on certain Company products and underlying consumer behaviour in certain target markets, acknowledging that aspects of climate change risk have already started to manifest and emerge as risks.